OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 OWL: hindwing SubClassOf wing
 OBO: hindwing is_a wing

 In English we might say: "a hindwing is a type of wing" or more specifically, "all instances of hindwing are instances wing."
+'Instance' here refers to  a single wing of an individual fly.

 ![](../images/discussions/intro-to-ontologies/hindwing-subclass.png)